-Subject division Number of credits Name of the class & requirements Major subjects 4 (compulsory) Thesis Seminar Subject 4 credits compulsory (2 credits per quarter x 2) 16 Must select from classes in the Japan Studies course Major Related subjects 10 Students may take other General Graduate School Subjects, Major subject classes in their own course, classes in other Global Studies, Japan Studies, and undergraduate courses, up to 10 credits (except Thesis Seminar Subject).
+Subject division Number of credits Name of the class & requirements Major subjects 4 (compulsory) Thesis Seminar Subject 4 credits compulsory (2 credits per quarter x 2) Only the class offered by the student's main supervisor 16 Must select from classes in the Japan Studies course Major Related subjects 10 Students may take General Graduate School Subjects, Major subject classes in their own course, classes in other Global Studies, and undergraduate courses, up to 10 credits (except Thesis Seminar Subject).
 Regarding undergraduate classes, see 1.2.2.
 Courses and Credits.
 Total 30 credits or more